 - Introduce catch documentation scheme (CDS) for all target species.
-The Key Data Elements (KDEs) in the CDS should be harmonized with those of other RFMOs. - Require a human observer to be on board or introduce electronic monitoring systems (EM) for all fishing vessels.
-EM standards should be established as soon as possible in a manner that harmonizes with the standards of ICCAT and IOTC, where such standards have already been introduced.
+Especially for Pacific Saury, where MSE implementation has already been completed, CDS should be introduced as soon as possible to ensure its management. - The Key Data Elements (KDEs) in the CDS should be harmonized with those of other RFMOs and Japanese Import Control Rules. - Require a human observer to be on board or introduce electronic monitoring systems (EM) for all fishing vessels.
+EM standards should be established as soon as possible in a manner that harmonizes with the other standards of WCPFC, IATTC, ICCAT and IOTC where such standards have already been established.